 Simply running a localToGlobal() method on a point in a given scope is not enough.
 You need to write the result back into the point.
 You might be forgiven for not seeing this, because it was not necessary for the equivalent method in AS2!

-localToGlobal() and globalToLocal() can be the source of considerable frustration, especially as this differences such as this are not mentioned by Adobe.
+localToGlobal() and globalToLocal() can be the source of considerable frustration, especially as differences such as this are not mentioned by Adobe.
 But properly understood these methods are not complicated.
-If this post helped you please let us know.

 I feel like I am missing something…